INCEPTdk/adaptr/README.md

 #> Equivalence threshold: 0.9 (all analyses) (no common control)
 #> Absolute equivalence difference: 0.05
 #> No futility threshold (not relevant - no common control)
+#> Adaptation rule probability thresholds not rescaled when arms are dropped
 #> Soften power for all analyses: 1 (no softening)
 ```